Rosie O’Donnell Calls On Kanye West To Save Himself, Start Taking His Bipolar Medication

 Rosie O’Donnell is reaching out to Kanye West with a request — take your bipolar medication and save yourself.

-The comedian and television host took to Twitter to implore the rapper to start taking efforts to address his wellness, even calling on the memory of his deceased mother in an effort to reach him.
+The comedian and television host took to Twitter to implore the rapper to start making efforts to address his wellness, even calling on the memory of his deceased mother in an effort to reach him.
 O’Donnell said she was sending the message with “so much love,” calling on him to start taking his medicine to address the issues and find balance in his life.

-West has been open about his struggles with mental health, revealing that he has been diagnosed with bipolar disorder.
+West has been open about his struggles with mental health, previously revealing that he has been diagnosed with bipolar disorder.

 ye – u must take ur meds – save urself – get balanced – if ur mom was here she would say that to u – with so much love …